kristinkspanos/data_analysis_movie_studio/README.md

 # Movie Studio Analysis

 ## project goals
-Use data analysis to help a film studio determine what leads to a successful movie.
-This project was developed by Numa Dhamani as part of my mentorship.
+After a few tough years financially and a series of unsuccessful films, a movie studio is looking to update their strategy.
+I analyzed a dataset of over 5000 films with the goal of developing insights on what elements contribute to a successful film.

 ## results
 See findings_blog_post.md for summary of results.